Hello! My name is Nusayba Sultana. I am a chemical engineering student expected to graduate in 2023.

 A fun project I’ve completed:

-Independently designing and performing an experiment to predict how long it would take for water to filter through a Brita filter.
+In class, we were tasked with designing and performing an experiment to predict how long it would take for water to filter through a Brita filter.
 It was really satisfying to see that my prediction was almost exact, and I just had to use a few equations!
+We also got to test the efficacy of various materials for keeping coffee warm for a longer period of time.
+It was a cool reminder about how simple things in our daily lives are governed by such intricate scientific principles!

 One more thing about me:

-In my spare time, I love photography and reading books!
+In my spare time, I love photography, trying new restaurants, and reading books!